 The Board is responsible for the overall leadership of the Group, oversees the Group's strategic decisions and monitors business and performance.
 The Board has delegated the authority and responsibility for day-to-day management and operation of the Group to the senior management of the Group.
 To oversee particular aspects of the Company's affairs, the Board has established three Board committees, including the Audit Committee, the Nomination Committee and the Remuneration Committee (collectively, the "Board Committees").
-The Board has delegated to the Board Committees responsibilities as set out in their respective terms of reference, which are available for inspection on the websites of the Company and the Stock Exchange..
+The Board Committees should seek independent professional advice to perform their responsibilities at the Company's expense, if necessary.
+The Company is provided the sufficient resources to the Board Committees to perform their duties.
+The Board has delegated to the Board Committees responsibilities as set out in their respective terms of reference, which are available for inspection on the websites of the Company and the Stock Exchange.